gvvaughan/specl/README.md

 Each context contains a nested list of one or more examples.
-These too are best written with readable names in plain English, but (unlike contexts) they are followed by the associated example code:
+These too are best written with readable names in plain English, but (unlike contexts) they are followed by the associated example code, rather than more nested descriptions:

     describe this module:
     - it has some functionality: